Lincoln Airport (Nebraska): History

 Along with its civil use, Lincoln Airport became host to a flying unit of the newly formed Nebraska Air National Guard along with a Naval Reserve unit flying patrol aircraft.
 The 173rd Fighter Squadron became the host unit of what became known as Lincoln Air National Guard Base.
 Equipped with P-51 Mustang fighters in 1946, it was the second Air National Guard unit established.
 A few years later, F-80C Shooting Star jet fighters would replace the unit's F-51s until the advent of the Korean War.
 The United States Navy Reserve also established Naval Air Station Lincoln (NAS Lincoln) on the airport, primarily as home to Patrol Squadron 762 (VP-762) and its P-2 Neptune aircraft.

-In 1952 the facility re-opened as Lincoln Air Force Base.
-After operating as a Strategic Air Command (SAC) base supporting Boeing B-47 Stratojet bombers, Boeing KC-97 Stratofreighter refueling aircraft (by 1954) and SM-65 Atlas intercontinental ballistic missiles (by 1962), the United States Air Force closed the installation in 1966.
+In 1952, the United States Air Force took over the airport as Lincoln Air Force Base, complicating civilian general and commercial aviation in the city.
+In 1959, the diagonal runway (14/32) was closed.
+In late 1963, a new 4,000-foot runway (17/35) parallel to the main runway and associated facilities for general and commercial aviation were opened on the east side of the airport to reduce the number of non-military aircraft movements on the main runway.
+After operating as a Strategic Air Command (SAC) base supporting Boeing B-47 Stratojet bombers, Boeing KC-97 Stratofreighter refueling aircraft (by 1954) and SM-65 Atlas intercontinental ballistic missiles (by 1962), the Air Force finally closed the installation in 1966 and returned it to civilian hands.

 During the 1960s the two main airlines at Lincoln were United Airlines and the original Frontier Airlines.
 Frontier Convair 580s flew nonstop and direct to Denver and Kansas City.
 United Douglas DC-6Bs flew nonstop to Denver, but nonstops to Chicago didn't start until 1967.
 Lincoln's first jet service began in 1966, with Frontier Boeing 727-100s operating between Denver and Kansas City via Lincoln.
+In 1956, runway 14/32 was reopened.
 United Boeing 727-100s and Boeing 737-200s began flying nonstop to Chicago and Denver about 1968; LNK later saw United 727-200s, 737-300s, 737-500s and Airbus A320s.
 Frontier later operated 737-200s.